MarcelTawamba/streamlit-limit-practice-app/README.md

 - **Clean UI**: Student-friendly interface with clear problem display

 ## Prerequisites
-1. install a version of python betwee 3.9 and 3.12 (any version before 3.9 and after 3.12 will not install streamlit packages properly)
+1. install a version of python between 3.9 and 3.12 (any version before 3.9 and after 3.12 will not install streamlit packages properly)

 ## Installation